crest-lab/crest-docs/page/examples/composite.md

 | `freq`, `deltag` | Hessian/free-energy (*δG*) correction |

-Since this is an ordinary `[[calculation.level]]` block, **any** calculator can serve as the quality level — including the ones that are far too expensive to drive a search
+Since this is an ordinary `[[calculation.level]]` block, **any** calculator can serve as the quality level, including the ones that are far too expensive to drive a search
 themselves:
 {: .text-justify }